Kira-1212/Angular/SPM/README.md

 # SPM

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
-Making use of all the basic concepts of Angular.
+Created Product Management tool making use of all the basic concepts of Angular.

 ## Development server